carnivuth/scripts/readme.md

 - install theme from the thunderbird UI

-## CONFIGURATION
+## Configuration

-configuration is done in the `$HOME/.config/settings.sh` file, see the `.sample` (version for reference) all binaries load the configuration file and use the setted variables
+Configuration is done in the `$HOME/.config/settings.sh` file, see the `.sample` (version for reference)

-## SUPPORTED SYSTEMS
+## Supported systems

-the repo is tested on arch linux, it should work on other distros if you install the dependencies listed in the `./scripts.sh` script
+The repo is tested and used on arch linux, it should work on other distros if you install the dependencies listed in the `./scripts.sh` script and manually link dotfiles, testing is done trough the use of a archlinux vagrant box